 The more open you can keep the lines of communication, the better for your center’s long-term viability.
 Parents want to know that you will be their partner in child rearing.

 The bar keeps raising higher and higher for what children learn in the years leading up to Kindergarten.
-Even beyond that, afterschool care or wraparound care where children have time and space to work on homework and apply what they are learning in school can take some burden off of parents.
+Even beyond that, afterschool care where children have time and space to work on homework and apply what they are learning in school can take some burden off of parents.

 Your curriculum could be the driving factor behind why parents aren’t choosing your childcare center.
 Take time to evaluate the planning you put into your curriculum and strengthen it wherever you find gaps.